-New Curriculum: Denominational requirement for ELCA MDiv students who have completed or are engaged in internship as part of the degree program.
+New Curriculum: Possible denominational requirement for ELCA MDiv students who have completed or are engaged in internship as part of the degree program.
+May be taken as free elective.

 ISP100 Spiritual Formation.
 Participants will study, discuss and practice a variety of ways that spiritual lives are formed in faith.
 We will examine the importance of spiritual formation for building up individuals and communities, integrating tools of Christian spirituality like scripture, worship, prayer and life in community.
 We will also consider how spiritual formation can inform congregational work, inspire public service, support resilient leadership and encourage meaningful relationships with God and others.
 Dr. Moroney.
 Spring Semester.